goesjoomla/JoomlaEZ.com/README.txt

 JoomlaEZ - An easy way to Joomla!

 --------------------------------------------------------------------------------
- JEZ Rego - Premium Quality, Multi-purpose, Multi-column Joomla!
-1.5 Template
+ JEZ Thema - Professional Joomla!
+1.5 Template Framework

  Copyright (c) 2009 JoomlaEZ ( http://www.joomlaez.com/ ).
  All rights reserved unless otherwise stated.

- Thank you for choosing our JEZ Rego Joomla!
-1.5 Template.
-JEZ Rego is a professional, flexible, fully customizable, multi-purpose, multi-column and search engine friendly Joomla 1.5 template.
-Equipped with powerful features, this template allows you to present content in whatever way you like.
+ Thank you for choosing our JEZ Thema Joomla!
+1.5 Template Framework, the professional solution to create Joomla!
+1.5 template easier and faster.
+By creating Joomla template yourself, you pay less, even free, but have an unique template which suites you best then separates your site from the crowd.
 --------------------------------------------------------------------------------

 ----------------
 1. Key Features:
 ----------------

-To ensure you just need to care about content copywritting after installing JEZ Rego, the template is equipped with following key features:
+To ensure you just need to care about graphic design when creating Joomla template, JEZ Thema is equipped with following key features:

 1.1.
 General:
 -------------